-Is it time to replace your water heater?
-Air Engineers Service Experts is here with a few signals to look for when choosing whether it’s time to invest in a new water heating system.
+Is your water heater in need of replacing?
+Air Engineers Service Experts is here with some signals to look for when choosing whether it’s time to purchase a new water heating system.

-If your water heater gets routine maintenance, you can expect it to operate around a decade, depending on the number of people living in your home.
-By the time your water heater reaches 10 years, it’s likely time to seriously think about replacement, especially before a leak occurs.
+If your water heater receives routine maintenance, you can expect it to operate around a decade, depending on the number of people living in your home.
+By the time your water heater hits 10 years, it’s likely time to seriously consider replacement, especially before a leak happens.

-Thundering or knocking sounds coming from your water heater can be a signal that sediment has built up on the base of the tank.
+Rumbling or knocking sounds coming from your water heater can be a signal that deposit has built up on the bottom of the tank.
 This means your water heating system will be less efficient and will have to use more gas or electricity to heat your water, creating higher water heating bills.
-It also means that the extra time spent heating your water could produce more damage on your tank, leading to cracks or leaks.
+It also means that the excess time spent heating your water could produce more damage on your tank, leading to cracks or leaks.

 If you discover water around your water heater tank, you might have a leak.
 Call an expert plumber to come out and inspect your system and they can supply you a quote on a new water heater if necessary.